-It is quite an impossible task to stop cats playing with a Christmas Tree.
-But there are things we can do to prevent utter destruction.
+It's quite an impossible task to stop cats playing with a Christmas Tree.
+Don't worry - there are things we can do to prevent utter destruction.

 They can be cute cuddly and fun, but then switch to curious and mischievous in a second.
 During the festive season our furry feline friends are as excited as us.
 That's why we love them!

-While we are eager and excited to be putting up our Christmas tree, our cats are eager to climb it and knock it down!
+While we're eager and excited to be putting up our Christmas tree, our cats are eager to climb it and knock it down!
 TIMBERRR!